Pages

 Just a quick note that days 1 and 2 were Instagram days, so make sure you're following me on Instagram so you don't miss out on all the future Instagram days!

-Day 3 - Your favourite store
+Day 3 - Your Favourite Store

 This one is easy.
 I don't have a favourite store, but I have a favourite type of store.
 Bookshops, specifically.
 Take me to any shop that sells books, and I'll be your friend for life.
 You can't beat the excitement of browsing a decent bookshop, or a well-stocked second-hand bookshop.